What are the four majors in golf?

 Strong field of competitors

-The PGA Championship boasts one of the strongest fields in golf, with a lineup consisting primarily of touring professionals.
-The event is known for its potential to produce surprise winners alongside established champions.
+The PGA Championship draws one of the strongest fields in golf, with a lineup of touring professionals.
+The event regularly produces surprise winners alongside established champions.

 Notable past winners